chrome-dino/patch-compliance/README.md

 ## Installation

+1. Ensure Python is installed to a compatible version and install any required modules
-1. Populate the hosts.txt file with a list of fqdns or IPs, one per line
+2. Populate the hosts.txt file with a list of fqdns or IPs, one per line
-2. Open the Windows Task Scheduler
+3. Open the Windows Task Scheduler
-3. In the directory menu on the left, right click the task scheduler library and create a new folder for your job
+4. In the directory menu on the left, right click the task scheduler library and create a new folder for your job
-4. With the new folder selected, click the create task option in the action menu
+5. With the new folder selected, click the create task option in the action menu
-5. In the general tab, fill out the name and select a user or group.
+6. In the general tab, fill out the name and select a user or group.
 It is reccommended to use a service account
-6. In the triggers tab, click new and choose a trigger to start the job.
+7. In the triggers tab, click new and choose a trigger to start the job.
 It is reccommended to use a timed schedule and run it once a day
-7. In the actions tab, click new and select the start a program option
+8. In the actions tab, click new and select the start a program option
-8. Add '/k c:\PATH TO SCRITPS\patch_batch.bat' to the arguments and click finish
+9. Add '/k c:\PATH TO SCRITPS\patch_batch.bat' to the arguments and click finish

 Uses the following non standard libraries:
+* bs4
 * pandas

-* pymysql
-* setuptools
-* cryptography
+Uses the following programs:
-* openpyxl
+* cmd.exe
-*
+* PowerShell

-### Video
+## Video
 * https://youtu.be/ENCz8EvVfuc